Okutama, Tokyo

-Okutama (奥多摩町, Oku-Tama-machi) is a town located in the western portion of Tokyo Metropolis, Japan, at a distance of roughly 60 km west-northwest of Tokyo Imperial Palace.
+Okutama (奥多摩町, Oku-Tama-machi) is a town located in the western portion of Tokyo Prefecture, Japan, at a distance of roughly 60 km west-northwest of Tokyo Imperial Palace.
 As of 1 April 2021, the town had an estimated population of 4,949, and a population density of 22 persons per km2.
 The total area of the town is 225.53 sqkm.

 Geography

 Okutama is located in the Okutama Mountains of far western Tokyo.
 It is geographically the largest municipality in Tokyo.
 Mount Kumotori, Tokyo's highest peak at 2017 m, divides Okutama from the Okuchichibu region of the neighboring Saitama and Yamanashi Prefectures.
 Tokyo's northernmost and westernmost points lie in Okutama, as does Lake Okutama, an important source of water for Tokyo, situated above the Ogōchi Dam in the town.